-- Try to practise only one skill at a time, so you can make sure you have mastered it before moving on to the next skill.
+- Try to practice only 1 skill at a time, so you can make sure you have mastered it before moving on to the next skill.

 - If you are able to, it may be useful to videotape yourself having a conversation, and note what your body language may be communicating.
 Once you have identified a couple of trouble spots, practice the appropriate body language.

-- You can also practise your new nonverbal skills in front of a mirror.
+- You can also practice your new non-verbal skills in front of a mirror.

 Below are some questions that you may want to ask yourself to identify the areas you want to work on: